-The Arizona Department of Education has two separate mechanisms by which a complaint regarding a student’s education can be filed.
-The Investigative Unit is authorized to investigate complaints related to the professional conduct of certificated education staff.
+The Investigative Unit is housed in the Arizona State Board of Education and is authorized to investigate complaints related to the professional conduct of certificated education staff.
 The Investigative Unit does not have the authority to investigate allegations related to the provision of special education.

 The special education dispute resolution unit is authorized to investigate issues that arise when a provision of IDEA part B or its implementing federal and state laws and regulations are alleged to have been violated or when a student eligible for special education services is not provided with a free and appropriate public education.
 The dispute resolution unit has the following processes available to resolve special education disputes: state administrative complaint, mediation, request for due process hearing and facilitated IEP.
 Please visit the dispute resolution webpage for information related to the mediation and facilitated IEP programs.
 To access the model complaint forms for filing a state administrative complaint or a request for due process hearing, please click the links below.